What is Repetition in Graphic Design?

 If you are going for minimal, using shapes like this is an easy way to give some extra whitespace some chactacter using repetition.

-This design uses the “O” part of the logo and repeats it to get the readers attention.
+This design uses the “O” part of the logo and repeats it to get the reader’s attention used from the “Boston” logo.

 If your logo has an aspect of it that can be repeated, this is another great way to introduce repetition into your design while making your logo more included.